ndstudgov/Constitution/README.md

 the Assistants to the Student Union
 Treasurer as a replacement prior to third
 Thursday in February of each year.
-This
-26 Constitution of the Undergraduate Student Body 01/17/2017 nomination shall be reviewed and approved by the Student Senate.
+This nomination shall be reviewed and approved by the Student Senate.
 (A) Should an Assistant to the Student